jmwislez/fli3d/HARDWARE.md

 The ESP32-CAM module allows the connection of an external WiFi antenna.
 For this, it is however needed to unsolder and resolder a tiny SMD bridge connection on the board.
 I attached a laptop WiFi antenna, but did not yet do the rerouting.
 I intend to test whether the external antenna does yield a better WiFi range.

 Note that the ESP32-CAM module is slightly more cumbersome to flash than other development boards.
 It does not feature an USB connector, so the flashing needs to be done via an USB to serial converter.
 It is also needed to ground GPIO0 during flashing, and unground the pin and press the reset button in order to run the firmware.
 So that's a lot of small manipulations, especially if the serial interface needs to be rewired after flashing.
-Also OTA update cannot be used, since the memory is needed for the images.
-Still, one gets used to this.
-I intend to investigate software flashing using the SD card, which would make software updates possible without disassembly once the board is embedded into the payload structure.
+Hence OTA update is strongly preferred, using "minimal SPIFFS" partitioning.

 Most ESP32 connectivity is in use by the camera and SD card module, so do not expect to squeeze any more out of this module.
 There is even a double use of pin GPIO 4, which makes the on-board flashlight blink when addressing the SD card.
 This is annoying, but unavoidable by hardware design.
-The only further use I make of this board is using its 3.3V power source for powering the WL102-241 radio transmitter.
-I could have done this from the ESP32 minikit board, but routing was more practical this way.

 The software was developed in Arduino IDE, and can be found in the following repository: https://github.com/jmwislez/fli3d-esp32cam

-A schematic of the board is available here: https://github.com/jmwislez/fli3d/blob/master/Hardware/ESP32-CAM%20microcontroller%20%2B%20camera/ESP32_CAM_V1.6.pdf
+A schematic of the board is available here: https://github.com/jmwislez/fli3d/blob/master/Hardware/Electronics/ESP32-CAM%20microcontroller%20%2B%20camera/ESP32_CAM_V1.6.pdf

 ## NEO6MV2 GPS sensor